richard [dot] virr [at] mcgill [dot] ca (Dr. Richard Virr) 514-398-4708

 The Islamic Studies library was founded, along with the Institute of Islamic Studies by Prof. Wilfred Cantwell Smith, in 1952.
 The library has grown from a modest departmental collection to a very well regarded library of over 150,000 volumes striving to cover the whole of Islamic civilization.
 This sizable and rich collection is quite unique in Canada.
 It is one of the 12 branches of the McGill Library and provides resources and services to support the teaching and research programs primarily of the Institute of Islamic Studies.

-The McGill Library and the Faculty of Education are transforming the former Education Library located on the 2nd floor of the Faculty of Education Building.
-What can you expect once the transformation is completed?
+The McGill Library and the Faculty of Education are transforming the former Education Library located on the 1st floor of the Faculty of Education Building.

-The bright and welcoming student study spaces will remain open and available.
-The dedicated group study rooms and group study zone, the super quiet e-Zone and the entire student space is now maintained by the Faculty of Education and will be open for study.
+The bright and welcoming student study spaces are open and available.
+The dedicated group study rooms and group study zone, the super quiet e-Zone and the entire student space is now maintained by the Faculty of Education and is open for study.